-- The target name for that job does not match the pattern following any jobcache pragma, and if the target is built by an explicit rule, that rule does not follow a jobcache pragma. - The intended jobcache pragma is misspelled. - Either the --emake-jobcache= command line option was not used, or none of the target names ends in ".o". - The appropriate licensing is not available to the eMake client.
+- The target name for that job does not match the pattern following any jobcache pragma, and if the target is built by an explicit rule, that rule does not follow a jobcache pragma. - The intended jobcache pragma is misspelled. - Either the --emake-jobcache= command line option was not used, or none of the targets matched - The appropriate licensing is not available to the eMake client.